naman14/TAndroidLame/README.md

 `lameFlush(byte[] mp3buf);`
   flushes the intenal PCM buffers, and returns the final mp3 frames, will also write id3v1 tags (if any) into the bitstream    returns number of bytes output to mp3buf

+  **Demo**
+  A sample apk is avilable in [releases](https://github.com/naman14/TAndroidLame/releases).

+  Sample apk has two demos -
+  - Encoding .wav to mp3 and
+  - Recording audio using AudioRecorder and encoding in real time to mp3